reliablyhq/documentation/docs/guides/kubectl-plugin/index.md

 ### Installation as a Krew Plugin

-If you dont already have the Krew installed, please install it from the [Krew install guide][krew-install].
+If you don't already have Krew installed, please install it from the [Krew install guide][krew-install].

 [krew-install]: https://krew.sigs.k8s.io/docs/user-guide/setup/install/